Clave (rhythm): Going from one side of clave to the other within the same song

 Tito Puente learned the concept from Bauzá.
 Tito Puente's "Philadelphia Mambo" is an example of a song that moves from one side of clave to the other.
 The technique eventually became a staple of composing and arranging in salsa and Latin jazz.
 According to Kevin Moore:

 Cuban folkloric musicians do not use the 3–2/2–3 system.
 Many Cuban performers of popular music do not use it either.
 The great Cuban conga player and bandleader Mongo Santamaría said, "Don’t tell me about 3–2 or 2–3!
 In Cuba, we just play.
 We feel it, we don’t talk about such things."
 In another book, Santamaría said, "In Cuba, we don’t think about [clave].
 We know that we’re in a clave.
 Because we know that we have to be in clave to be a musician."
-According to Cuban pianist Sonny Bravo, the late Charlie Palmieri would insist that "There’s no such thing as 3–2 or 2–3, there’s only one clave!"
+According to Cuban pianist Sonny Bravo, Charlie Palmieri would insist that "There’s no such thing as 3–2 or 2–3, there’s only one clave!"
 The contemporary Cuban bassist, composer and arranger Alain Pérez flatly states: "In Cuba, we do not use that 2–3, 3–2 formula...
 2–3, 3–2 [is] not used in Cuba.
 That is how people learn Cuban music outside Cuba."

 In non-Cuban music

 Controversy over use and origins

-Perhaps the greatest testament to the musical vitality of the clave is the spirited debate it engenders, both in terms of musical usage and historical origins.
-This section presents examples from non-Cuban music, which some musicians (not all) hold to be representative of the clave.
+The musical usage and historical origins of the clave are debated.
+This section presents examples from non-Cuban music, which some musicians hold to be representative of the clave.
 The most common claims, those of Brazilian and subsets of American popular music, are described below.